 2021 will be a long hard slog as the vaccine rolls out and those indoctrinated by the paid shills of creepy billionaires or foreign powers resist doing the right thing for the community.
 Seriously, Facebook is evil, please stop using it.
 If not because I said so, because Randy Resnick did as well 😉

 Programmable communications M&A will continue.
 Some will be consolidation like Bandwidth and Voxbone, some defensive / acquihire like 8X8 and callstats.io, and very occasionally some that transforms the business, potentially Twilio and Segment.
 But that will not be apparent until at least 18-36 months later.
 Normally M&A is spun as transformational, generally it is not.

 By Q3 ’21 Schools will return mostly to normal with greater use of online resources, accelerating something that should have happened years ago.
 So fewer pieces of paper from school.
 Most of the students and teachers will be grateful to not be using Zoom everyday.
 Online education will continue to grow, but focused more on supplementary / advanced education.

 The local businesses that survived the pandemic will also now be online.

 On WFH, some people need to be in the office, for them WFH sucks.
 When others see the ‘office people’ getting promoted faster as they’re in the boss’s face more… The pendulum will swing back from WFH through 2021.
-But for some, it’s a weekly or monthly visit, for others a daily ritual.
+But for some, the commute into the office is a weekly or monthly visit, for others a daily ritual.

 Life will return to more or less normal by the end of 2021, dining at restaurants, attending events, spending time in each other’s homes.
 People will forget through 2022 what the pandemic was like, just like we did with the Spanish Flu.